TL;DR: Is Cluely AI Worth It?

 It can end with broken trust, data breaches, and very real career consequences.

-What Is Cluely?
+What Is Cluely AI?

 And while some salespeople might still dream of being the next Wolf of Wall Street, this feels more like sitcom-level cringe with potentially Black Mirror consequences.